-- Adhere to specific setbacks detailed in Exhibit 5. - Develop and implement various plans to minimize adverse impacts to air, soil, and water resources (which can directly impact public health), including dust control procedures, a Stormwater Pollution Prevention Plan (SWPPP), and Spill Prevention, Control, and Countermeasures (SPCC) plan. - Document existing road conditions and undertake public road improvement/repair as required to mitigate impacts to local roadways (Exhibit 16). - Develop and implement the Safety Response Plan (Appendix 6-B). - Develop and implement a Site Security Plan (Appendix 6-A).
+- Adhere to setbacks detailed in Exhibit 5. - Develop and implement various plans to minimize adverse impacts to air, soil, and water resources (which can directly impact public health), including dust control procedures, a Stormwater Pollution Prevention Plan (SWPPP), and Spill Prevention, Control, and Countermeasures (SPCC) plan. - Document existing road conditions and undertake public road improvement/repair as required to mitigate impacts to local roadways (Exhibit 16). - Develop and implement the Safety Response Plan (Appendix 6-A). - Develop and implement a Site Security Plan (Appendix 6-B).

-For a detailed analysis of impact mitigation measures for a given resource, see the appropriate exhibit in this Application (e.g., for impact mitigation measures associated with noise see Exhibit 7).
+For a detailed analysis of impact mitigation measures for a given resource, see the appropriate exhibit in this Application (e.g., for impact mitigation measures associated with noise see Exhibit 7, for information related to the Preliminary SWPPP and Preliminary SPCC see Exhibit 14, for impact mitigation measures associated with wetlands see Exhibit 14).

-The Facility will also comply with all relevant Uniform Standards and Conditions as established in Subpart 1100-6 of the Article VIIII regulations, which will further serve to mitigate impacts.
+The Facility will also comply with all relevant Uniform Standards and Conditions as established in Subpart 900-6 of the 94-c regulations, which will further serve to mitigate impacts.

-(9) Proposed Monitoring
+(8) Proposed Monitoring